-Students majoring in religious studies should have developed the following competencies by the time they graduate:
+Students majoring in Religious Studies will develop the following competencies by the time they graduate from Eckerd College:

 - knowledge of a chosen focal area that allows the student to converse with ease on subjects related to the area and make appropriate judgments based on critical study.

-For a minor in religious studies a student must take RE 201H, three additional courses in the discipline (one of which must be at the 300 level or above), and one 400 level course (preferably RE 480) for a total of five courses.
+For a minor in Religious Studies a student must complete RE201H, three additional courses in the discipline (one of which must be at the 300 level or above), and one 400-level course (preferably RE 498), for a total of five courses.